-The Trump Administration tried to end DACA and was tough on some recipients.
-The Biden Administration has revived DACA, allowing new applications and renewals, and plans to find a permanent solution for all undocumented immigrants with Congress.
+The Trump Administration sought to terminate DACA and took a hard stance on some recipients.
+In contrast, the Biden Administration has reaffirmed support for DACA, allowing renewals and new applications while working with Congress to pursue a permanent solution for undocumented immigrants.

-If you’re thinking about applying for DACA for the first time, consider your personal, immigration, and criminal history before sharing your information.
+If you’re considering applying for DACA for the first time, it’s crucial to assess your personal, immigration, and criminal history before submitting your information.

-Important: On July 16, 2021, a Texas judge ruled DACA is illegal.
-This ruling doesn’t affect current DACA holders or renewals but stops all new applications, even those already submitted to USCIS.
+Important: On July 16, 2021, a Texas judge ruled DACA illegal.
+While this ruling does not impact current DACA holders or renewals, it has paused all new applications, including those already submitted to USCIS.
 Unfortunately, fees for these pending applications are non-refundable.
-We will update you as the situation changes.

 Limited Long-Term Benefits